 Publishing to S3

-End-to-end walkthrough for turning an S3 bucket (or any S3-compatible storage) into a public DEB/RPM repository.
+End-to-end walkthrough for turning an S3 bucket (or any S3-compatible storage) into a public DEB/RPM/pacman repository.

-If you don't already have a preference, Cloudflare R2 is recommended — it's the most-tested provider in this project, charges nothing for egress (so serving packages is free), and includes 10 GB of free storage.
+If you do not already have a preference, Cloudflare R2 is recommended — it is the most-tested provider in this project, charges nothing for egress (so serving packages is free), and includes 10 GB of free storage.

 AWS S3